 Recommended screenings include:

+This test detects lung cancer at an early stage — when it's more likely to be cured.
 The goal of lung screening is to look for signs of lung cancer in otherwise healthy people.